Garfield's Thanksgiving: Plot

 Garfield checks the calendar date one morning and discovers that he has an appointment with the vet that day.
 When he removes the date hoping to make Jon forget, he notices that tomorrow is Thanksgiving and instantly demands Jon to buy the food for Thanksgiving dinner.
 Jon Arbuckle agrees, but takes Garfield to the vet on the way home from the supermarket, making him panic.

 While at the vet, Dr. Liz Wilson examines Garfield, while Jon tries to talk her into going out on a date with him.
 Liz reports Garfield is "healthy as a horse" but, out of concern for his weight, is putting the cat on a strict diet, to Garfield's dismay.
-Jon threatens to suffocate his way through the rest of the visit until Liz says she'll go out with him.
+Jon threatens to suffocate his way through the rest of the visit until Liz says she will go out with him.
 When Garfield and Jon simultaneously faint, an exasperated Liz agrees to the date out of annoyance, and Jon invites her to his house for Thanksgiving dinner.

 Back home, Jon is excited that Liz is coming over, but Garfield is absolutely miserable at being put on a diet.
-After eating half a leaf of lettuce for lunch, Garfield tries to raid the refrigerator but is prevented by Odie, whom Jon has assigned to make sure the cat himself doesn't try to cheat on his diet.
+After eating half a leaf of lettuce for lunch, Garfield tries to raid the refrigerator but is prevented by Odie, whom Jon has assigned to make sure the cat himself does not try to cheat on his diet.
 Later, Garfield weighs himself on his talking weight scale and destroys it for comparing him to Orson Welles, and is repeatedly foiled by Odie when he tries to steal cookies, flour, salt and sugar.
 Garfield then wonders if the lack of food is making him hallucinate.

 The next morning, Garfield is even grumpier than usual, but Jon pays him no mind as he begins preparing the Thanksgiving meal.
-However, Jon doesn't have a clue on how to prepare such a dinner; he forgot to thaw the turkey or leave enough time to thoroughly cook it and thus tries to compensate by raising the oven's temperature from 325 to 500 degrees Fahrenheit, ignores the stuffing, when told to "rub skin with butter" rubs it on his own skin, and throws all the vegetables in a pile in water on the stove (to which Garfield attempts to sabotage the vegetables by adding garlic powder).
-Jon shaves and picks a suit, just in time for Liz to arrive and notice he's not wearing pants.
+However, Jon does not have a clue how to prepare such a dinner; he forgets to thaw the turkey or leave enough time to thoroughly cook it and thus tries to compensate by raising the oven's temperature from 325 to 500 degrees Fahrenheit, ignores the stuffing, rubs butter on his own skin when told to "rub skin with butter", and throws all the vegetables into a single pot of water on the stove (which Garfield attempts to sabotage by adding garlic powder).
+Jon shaves and picks a suit, just in time for Liz to arrive and notice he is not wearing pants.
 As Jon leaves to check on the meal, Liz spends some time with Garfield, casually listing some of the symptoms of excess dieting, some of which he experiences (like irritability and fatigue) and others he obviously fakes (such as dementia and twitches).
-She concludes that since Garfield is otherwise healthy, he instead may only need some light exercise, and Garfield kisses her in delight.
+She concludes that since Garfield is otherwise healthy, he instead may only need some light exercise, strongly pleasing the feline.